melianiwahyuli/Warehouse-Admin-Dashboard/README.md

 Canva / Snipping Tool — For dashboard and report previews

-(Optional) Mockaroo — For generating dummy transaction data
+Mockaroo and ChatGPT — For generating dummy items and transaction data